How To Install A Keyboard Tray On A Standing Desk

 Like most reviews sites, our editorial staff and laboratory testing expenses are partially offset by earning small commissions (at no cost to you) when you purchase something through those links. iMovR, ZipDesk and WorkWhileWalking have mutual ownership interest.
 Learn More

-Yes, Virginia, There Is a Way To Install a Keyboard Tray on a Standing Desk
+Can You Install a Keyboard Tray on a Standing Desk?

 To be sure, the percentage of standing desks that have ergonomic keyboard trays installed is a minute fraction of the millions of fixed-height sitting desks that have them.
 The reason for this isn’t that they’re any less necessary when working at a standing or walking workstation.
 If anything, they’re far more necessary and beneficial.
 And we’re on a constant crusade to educate the active workstation users of the world that they can enjoy the use of an ergonomic keyboard tray.
 In fact there are numerous different kinds to choose from that will work on their desk, which we’re going to dive into in this special roundup of standing desk keyboard trays.

 The primary reason that people don’t install adjustable keyboard trays (‘AKTs’) on standing desks is that on the vast majority of them there’s a metal stability crossbar running underneath the desktop.
 The crossbar interferes with the installation of the gliding track of most AKTs.
 Many people, including facilities managers and even furniture dealers and installers, simply assume that there’s no way to install an AKT on height-adjustable desks.
 Nothing could be further from the truth.